 Moroccan Khlii (Arabic: خليع)

-Khlea (also called khlii or qadeed) is a way to preserve meat (jerky) that dates from several centuries ago refrigeration was non existent in the world, the Moroccan Recipe usually incorporates beef.
-The meat is cut into strips, marinated with various spices and then dried in the sun for days before it's cooked in a mixture of beef fat, oil and water.
-The meat, once cooled, will keep for up to two years at room temperature when packed in its own fat where it cooked.
-This practice was very practical then, and remains a well sought after delicacy, by Moroccans in their day to day life.
-Some restaurants (i.e. Lazy Ox Canteen) even incorporate it in their menus.
-Families from different regions have different recipes.
-Typically a recipe will be passed on from Grandma to mom to daughter, and so on...
-The flavor of Khlea is unique, and can be recognized from miles away.
+Khlea (also called khlii or qadeed) is a way to preserve meat (jerky) that dates back to several centuries ago.
+At the time, there were no options for refrigeration, so people would prepare their meat and store it in clay pots in what was called al-Matmura [a food storage room or pantry of sorts, typically underground].
+The Moroccan recipe, infused with hints of cumin, garlic, and other spices, usually incorporates beef, lamb, or camel meat.
+The savory meat strips are marinated, dried, then cooked in olive oil or other fats.
+Once cooled, it will keep for up to two years at room temperature when packed in its own fat or olive oil.
+This practice was very practical then, and remains a well sought after delicacy by Moroccans in their day to day life.
+In some families, it is a breakfast staple served alone or with eggs, as one would bacon.
+Families from different regions have different recipes typically passed on from one generation to the next.
+The flavor of Khlea is unique.
 Due to it's high fat content, it is often mixed with other ingredients to make a full meal.
 For Recipe ideas, please check out our Recipe Page.

 Alternate Spellings: khlia, Khlea